midnightntwrk/midnight-architecture/proposals/adt-proposal.md

   circuit f (...) {
     ...
-    const set = public$get('a')
+    const set = ledger$get('a')
     ...
   }
   ```

-  In the transition function `f`, `public$get` is a public oracle query (built-in ADT operation) that always operates over the current public oracle state, which is initialized with the value returned from `initialize`.
-In the initialization circuit approach, each public oracle query is automatically applied to the current public state, as in `public$get`.
+  In the transition function `f`, `ledger$get` is a public oracle query (built-in ADT operation) that always operates over the current public oracle state, which is initialized with the value returned from `initialize`.
+In the initialization circuit approach, each public oracle query is automatically applied to the current public state, as in `ledger$get`.

-  If ADTs are not representable as Abcird data types, then queries like `public$get('a')`, which return ADTs are unsupportable.
+  If ADTs are not representable as Abcird data types, then queries like `ledger$get('a')`, which return ADTs are unsupportable.
 The only lookup queries supportable are those on ADTs that contain the basic Abcird data types.
 However, if ADTs *are* representable as Abcird data types, then the initialization circuit approach is still feasible.

   ### Representing Queries in Transactions